kevboh/longform/README.md

 - Scene/draft/project [word counts](./docs/WORD_COUNTS.md#word-counts-for-projects-drafts-and-scenes);
 - Daily [writing session goals](./docs/WORD_COUNTS.md#writing-sessions-and-word-count-goals) with lots of options to help fit your writing style;
 - A [workflow-based compilation tool](./docs/COMPILE.md) that can create manuscripts from your projects;
+- Support for [single-scene projects](/docs/SINGLE_SCENE_PROJECTS.md) so that your shorter works can use the same workflows and tooling as your longer ones;
 - Plus lots of commands, modals, and menu items to help you manage your work.

 A Getting Started guide follows; there is also reasonably-complete [documentation](./docs/).